Abby Mader

 Lauren N. McCarthy

-Lauren is the Strategic Lead of California and Western States Programs at SUMC.
+Lauren is the senior director of research and impact at SUMC.
 Her work includes managing and contributing to various dimensions of the Clean Mobility Options Program and supporting multiple SUMC research initiatives.
 Lauren is also a Ph.D.
 Candidate at the Schar School for Policy and Government.
 Her dissertation work investigates the applicability of established policy process models in the introduction of novel technologies, with a focus on micromobility.

 Before joining SUMC, Lauren was Program Manager and Senior Researcher for the Center for Transportation Public-Private Partnership Policy at George Mason University.
 In 2019 Lauren was selected as a Google Public Policy Fellow.
 Lauren has presented her research at numerous conferences, such as the Transportation Research Board Conference and the World Conference on Transport Research, and published work in multiple outlets, including the peer-reviewed journal Transport Policy